You are currently viewing: Medela - English

 The transition from colostrum to mature milk

 After two to four days, your breast milk should ‘come in’.
-You’ll notice your breasts feeling firmer and fuller, and instead of colostrum they’ll produce transitional milk, which is whiter in colour and creamier in texture.
+You’ll notice your breasts feeling firmer and fuller, and instead of colostrum they’ll produce transitional milk, which is whiter in color and creamier in texture.

 “Those first three days or so are a crucial time for establishing breastfeeding,” says Professor Hartmann.
 “If you can get things right during this time, you’re likely to get good lactation and the baby growing well.”